Daly (lunar crater)

 Daly is a small lunar impact crater that is located in the eastern part of the Moon, to the northwest of the crater Apollonius.
 This formation is relatively circular, with a slight inward bulge along the northern rim.
 The inner wall is wider in the southern half than in the north.
 The crater intrudes into the comparably sized crater Apollonius F to the east-southeast.

-The crater is named after Reginald Aldworth Daly.
-It was previously designated Apollonius P.
+The crater is named after Canadian-born American geologist Reginald Aldworth Daly (1871-1957).
+Its designation was formally adopted by the International Astronomical Union in 1973.
+Previously, it was identified as Apollonius P, a satellite feature of the crater Apollonius.